cherrytwist/cherrytwist/docs/credential-based-authorization.md

 These credentials do not have a resource ID specified as they are applicable regardless of context.
 * _RegisteredUser_: for users that are registered on the platform
 * _GlobalAdmin_: for the platform administrators, including management of global credentials
-* _GlobalAdminHubs_: for platform administration of hubs
+* _GlobalAdminSpaces_: for platform administration of Spaces
 * _GlobalAdminCommunity_: for platform administration of contributors

-Note that the root role is Global Admin, which is able to manage the other global roles (Global Admin Hubs, Global Admin Community) and is a pure superset of the privileges assigned to those roles.
-The expected usage is that there is a small set of Global Admins, with potentially a larger set of Global Admin Hubs that facilitate usage of the platform by helping Hub Admins.
+Note that the root role is Global Admin, which is able to manage the other global roles (Global Admin Spaces, Global Admin Community) and is a pure superset of the privileges assigned to those roles.
+The expected usage is that there is a small set of Global Admins, with potentially a larger set of Global Admin Spaces that facilitate usage of the platform by helping Space Admins.

 ### **Context Dependent Roles**
 These are roles that are specific to a context (resourceID) on the platform.
 Some of the roles are only applicable to e.g. Organizations, but others are applicable to both Users and Organizations.
 In that case we use the term Contributor.

 Example roles:
-* _HubMember_: to identify a Contributor as being a Member of a Hub
+* _AccountHost_: to identify a Contributor as being a Host of an Account.
-* _HubHost_: to identify a Contributor as being a Host of a Hub.
+* _SpaceMember_: to identify a Contributor as being a Member of a Space
-* _HubAdmin_: to identify a User as being an Admin of an Hub
+* _SpaceAdmin_: to identify a User as being an Admin of an Space
-* _ChallengeMember_: to identify a Contributor as being a Member of a Challenge
+* _SubspaceMember_: to identify a Contributor as being a Member of a Subspace
-* _ChallengeLead_: to identify a Contributor as being aa Lead of a Challenge
+* _SubspaceLead_: to identify a Contributor as being aa Lead of a Subspace
-* _ChallengeAdmin_: to identify a User as being aa Admin of a Challenge
-* _OpportunityMember_: to identify a Contributor as being a Member of a Opportunity
-* _OpportunityLead_: to identify a Contributor as being a Lead of a Opportunity
-* _ChallengeAdmin_: to identify a User as being aa Admin of a Challenge
+* _SubspaceAdmin_: to identify a User as being aa Admin of a Subspace
 * _UserSelfManagement_: to identify the User as being able to manage their own Profile

 An example: consider a User that holds the following Credential:
-- Type: HubMember
+- Type: SpaceMember
-- ResourceID: Challenge6
+- ResourceID: Subspace6

-This User is then a member of Challenge6, but clearly is *not* a member of Challenge7.
+This User is then a member of Subspace6, but clearly is *not* a member of Subspace7.

 ### **Relationships**
 In addition, some key relations are also represented by Credentials.
 Whilst currently these credentials are used to manage relationships, it is expected that near term that these credentials will also enable certain actions on the platform.
-* _HubHost_: when held by an Organization, it is used to identify that they are the host for a particular Hub
+* _AccountHost_: when held by an Organization, it is used to identify that they are the host for a particular set of Spaces in an Account
-* _ChallengeLead_: held by an Organization to identify that they are the host for a particular Challenge.
+* _SubspaceLead_: held by an Organization to identify that they are the host for a particular Subspace.

 ## **AuthorizationPolicy**
 Each entity upon which a User can carry out action on the Alkemio platform has associated with it an AuthorizationPolicy.
 Each AuthorizationPolicy contains a set of **rules** that determine what Privileges are granted to a particular agent.
 The set of rule types include: